Yijunmaverick/UniversalStyleTransfer/README.md

 I found that using "CUDA_VISIBLE_DEVICES=X" is better than using "-gpu X" as the former choice will guarantee that all weights/gradients/input will be located on the same GPU.

 ## Acknowledgement

+We express gratitudes to [AdaIN](https://github.com/xunhuang1995/AdaIN-style) as we benefit a lot from both their paper and codes.